mikepenz/FastAdapter/MIGRATION.md

 * If you implemented your own `Item` using the `IItem` interface instead the `AbstractItem` you will now also have to implement
   * `attachToWindow` and
   * `detachFromWindow`
+* The reflection based `GenericItemAdapter` CTOR (with the 2 classes as overload) was removed.
+Please use the CTOR using a `Function`

 #### v2.1.0
 * This release brings minor changes to the `IItem` interface.
 Please update MaterialDrawer and AboutLibraries too if you use them.